List of Los Angeles Clippers head coaches

 The Los Angeles Clippers are an American professional basketball team based in Los Angeles, California.
 They play in the Pacific Division of the Western Conference in the National Basketball Association (NBA).
 The Clippers joined the NBA in 1970 as an expansion team.
 The team has had three names since its inception: the Buffalo Braves (1970–1978), the San Diego Clippers (1978–1984), and the Los Angeles Clippers (1984–present).
 The Clippers are the oldest franchise in the NBA to have never reached the league finals.
-The team has played its home games at the Crypto.com Arena (formerly Staples Center) since 1999.
-The Clippers are owned by Steve Ballmer, and Dave Wohl is their general manager.
+The Clippers play at Intuit Dome in Inglewood, California, as of the 2024–25 NBA season.
+Previously, the team played its home games at the Crypto.com Arena (formerly Staples Center) from 1999 to 2024.
+The Clippers are owned by Steve Ballmer, and Trent Redden is their general manager.